Sean-D-Kennedy/JavaExercises/exercises/OOP.md

 ### g.
 Main Method:
 - Define a `main` method inside the `BankAccount` class.
 - Create instances of the `BankAccount` class using both constructors.
 - Print the balances of the created accounts to demonstrate the functionality.
+Make the output text friendly; for example: _Account1 balance is: 2000.16_

 ## 5. Overloading Methods
 Add overloaded methods to the `BankAccount` class for `deposit` and `withdraw` that accept different parameters (e.g., `deposit(int amount)` and `deposit(double amount)`).

 ### a.
 Define the Class:
-- Define a public class named `BankAccount`.
+- Define a `public` class named `BankAccount`.

 ### b.
 Declare Fields:
 - Add two private fields: `accountNumber` and `balance`.